reasonmethis/docdocgo-core/README.md

 cp .env.example .env
 ```

+At first, you can simply fill in your [OpenAI API key](https://platform.openai.com/signup) and leave the other values as they are.

 ## Ingesting Documents

+> You can skip this section if you just want to quickly try out the bot - the repo comes with a default database, obtained by ingesting this very README.

 To ingest your documents and use them when chatting with the bot, follow the steps below.